 Yes.
 However, relying on your super should be a last resort.
 Moreover, it will only be available in certain circumstances.

 As a guide, early super payments made due to severe financial hardship may only be used to cover your reasonable living expenses.
 In addition to this, regarding debt, funds can only be used for payments in arrears.
-That means you cannot use your super to clear your current debt.
+That means you cannot access super early to clear your current debt.

 Can I make extra contributions to my super?